To protect our patients, visitors and staff from COVID-19, Roswell Park is limiting visitors in both the hospital and ambulatory/outpatient areas.

 - Patients in imminent end-of-life situations may have visitation by designated support individuals.
 The patient and/or family/caregiver should designate two support people.
 In end-of-life situations, where essential goals of care decisions are medically necessary, the designated support people will be permitted to visit.
 These essential visitations will be approved and managed through the Palliative Care Service.

-- One individual may accompany a patient to outpatient appointments or procedures, but visitors are not allowed in the Clinical Sciences Center Infusion Center or 7 North Clinical Research and Infusion Unit.
+- One individual may accompany a patient to outpatient appointments or procedures, but visitors are not allowed in the Clinical Sciences Center Infusion Center.

 - If an outpatient surgery or procedure is going to be less than two hours, the family member or support person will be allowed to stay in the ambulatory surgery waiting areas.